2017 1

 2016 Le Pontet Labrie (previously Le Pontet) – similar to Le Carre, rich, perfect maturity of fruit and tannin, velvety texture, great length.
 Impressive as well.
 92p.

-2016 Vieux Chateau Mazerat - monster wine, black fruit essence, very concentrated with discrete oak, not overdone, just perfect wine work, great complexity, structure and finish.
+2016 Vieux Chateau Mazerat - monster wine, black fruit essence, concentrated with discrete oak, not overdone, perfect wine work, great complexity, structure, and finish.
 95+p.

-2016 Le Dôme - beautifully scented nose, incredibly constructed, voluptuous, precise and focused, amazing structure, complexity and length.
-Marvellous wine.
+2016 Le Dôme - beautifully scented nose, incredibly constructed, voluptuous, precise and focused, amazing structure, complexity, and length.
+Marvelous wine.
 96+p.

 Domaine de Chevalier - usual routine concerning visits at Chevalier.
 Beginning with a tasting of wines from the new vintage, then dinner with wines ending on seven at the last digit in vintage, because of the year 2017.
-Olivier Bernard was as satisfied with 2016 vintage as he was last year with 2015.
+Olivier Bernard was as satisfied with the 2016 vintage as the previous year with 2015.
 Imho, there's no particular difference, except that 2016's more elegance and distinguished touch.

-2016 Domaine de La Solitude – fruity, silky, very pleasant and tasty, soft and fruity aftertaste.
+2016 Domaine de La Solitude – fruity, silky, pleasant, tasty, soft, and fruity aftertaste.
 89p.

 2016 L’Esprit de Chevalier – more intense and more concentrated version of DdLS.
 Longer finish.
 90p.